gr3p1p3/transparent-proxy/README.md

 The boolean attribute `intercept` allows to break SSL-Communication between Source & Destination.

-This will activate Security-Alarm by most every browser/client.
+This will activate Security-Alarm by most used browsers.

 ## Examples